2018/2019 - Handbook/General Policies

 If the school staff has not met the person, they will ask for an ID.

-V. Methods Used to Communicate with Staff and Parents:
+V. Methods Used to Communicate:

 The Cottage School uses the following methods of communication in order to notify of general events, workshops, and important upcoming dates: